-Why emotional intelligence makes the best leaders
+Why emotional intelligence training for leaders matters

 Effective leaders have something in common — and it isn’t necessarily technical skills or a high IQ.
 Research indicates that effective leaders have a high degree of emotional intelligence.